-UBS-AM has developed a number of financial products that are designed to provide performance similar to that of standard benchmarks, but with a reduced level of adverse impacts.
+UBS-AM has developed a number of financial products with a reduced level of adverse impacts.
 For actively managed SI focused products where UBS-AM is the primary portfolio manager, sustainability - including the analysis of adverse impacts - plays a role in the investment process.
-Companies that exhibit elevated sustainability risks are actively avoided through the rule set for portfolio construction of SI focused products.
+Companies or investments that exhibit elevated sustainability risks are actively avoided through the rule set for portfolio construction of SI focused products.
 Impact products go one step further, actively seeking to invest in companies and projects with positive social and environmental external impacts on society or the environment.
 These products in scope of this report are categorised as SFDR Article 8 or 9.